s2005/zsh-history/src/zsh-history-bind/README.md

 - `ghcr.io/devcontainers/features/common-utils`: For Zsh and Oh My Zsh installation

 The `remoteUser` should have Zsh installed and configured as their default shell.

+## Comparing to zsh-history-volume

+This feature differs from `zsh-history-volume` in a key way:
+- `zsh-history-bind`: Stores history in your **host filesystem** via bind mount
+- `zsh-history-volume`: Stores history in a **Docker volume** (isolated from the host)

+Choose this feature if you want direct access to your shell history files from the host.

 ---